 *Article from the December/January 2009 issue of North American Hunter magazine.

-Don't forget to tell us how you would've handled these situations in the comment section below.
+Don't forget to state your opinion on this advice in the comment section below.